 Pennsylvania DUI charges must be filed within a limited amount of time or, with certain exceptions, the case must be dismissed.

 Pennsylvania DUI Law requires that you be brought to trial within a set period of time.
 If the prosecution fails to do so the case must be dismissed.

 Allegheny County DUI Lawyer | Challenging DUI Evidence

 There are also many more ways in which a DUI case can be challenged.
 Only an experienced Allegheny County DUI lawyer with the necessary training and experience can evaluate your case to determine if any of these potential defenses apply.
 Allegheny County DUI lawyer George Heym will bring all of his training and experience to bear on your case.
-Contact the Law Offices of George Heym to schedule your initial consultation with our legal team today.
+Contact the Law Offices of former prosecutor George Heym to schedule your initial consultation with our legal team today.